poracle-dev/PoracleJS/README.md

 PoracleJS is a NodeJS application for Discord and Telegram pokemon alarms.
 It currently supports wild spawns, raids, quests and invasions.
 It allows for high end-user configurability using discord `!commands` or telegram `/commands` and private message or channel alarms.

+This is an unofficial fork of Kartul's Poracle to provide an easy on-ramp for new poracle users.

 #### Links

 - [WIKI](https://muckelba.github.io/poracleWiki/) - Useful for words of wizdom, thanks @iTrack